Welcome to Dr Carroll & Partners, Cumbernauld

 There are 100 GP practices across Lanarkshire and while each will have their own process, there are changes that will be consistent across practices.
 These include:

 - Most appointments will now be by telephone or video consultation.
 After your initial assessment by telephone, practice staff will advise what is most appropriate for you.
 Remember this may be another service – for example, self-care, dentist, community pharmacy (Pharmacy First) or optician (LENS).
 Please do not turn up at the practice without an appointment, to help reduce the risk of spreading the virus.

-- Patients will only receive a face-to-face appointment when necessary – for example, when a physical examination is needed or if tests need to be carried out.
+- Patients are able to receive a face-to-face appointment when necessary – for example, when a physical examination is needed or if tests need to be carried out.

 - Measures will be in place to ensure safety and physical distancing – for example, reduced capacity in waiting rooms, one-way systems, hand sanitiser and face coverings.